Systems Design & Combat UX Case Study

 Design Intent

 Siggy is intentionally mechanically understated.
-Their value emerges through information clarity and psychological control rather than damage output.
+Their “value emerges through improved system readability and decision support rather than direct output.

 Takeaway